 The biggest change to the kitchen was painting our kitchen cabinets.
 Click here to learn how we painted kitchen cabinets (so they last).

-So without further adieu, here is our modern farmhouse kitchen remodel.
-The only thing that is original are the cabinets (underneath the paint).
+So without further adieu, here is our farmhouse kitchen remodel.
+The only thing that is original is the cabinets (underneath the paint).

 My favorite piece in the kitchen is the sign above the sink.
 I made it using my Silhouette machine.
 As a base for the sign, I used the top piece of wood from the old half-wall that separated the kitchen from the family room.